 Someone at BMW M HQ in Garching has been gabbing and has let on to Bimmerfile that the next generation 2014 F80 M3 may be getting electric power steering instead of the hydraulic power steering that M cars have always been equipped with (even with the latest M5 and M5).

-Porsche’s new 911 991 is equipped with EPS which has been praised, which likely gives manufacturers such as BMW hope that a sporty EPS system can be developed for their most sporty cars - the M lineup.
+Porsche’s new 911 991 is equipped with EPS which has been praised, which likely gives manufacturers such as BMW hope that a sporty EPS system can be developed for their most sporty cars – the … CONTINUED

 For manual BMW fans, there may be hope yet!
 A knock against manual transmissions now is fuel consumption (compared to the latest autos).
 With 7, 8 or even 9 gears, automatic and automated transmissions have an efficiency advantage as the extra gears allow for more economical gear ratios (think of really long 7th and 8th gears to improve MPG figures).
 A manual transmission cannot match this as the spacing of the gears for the shifter become too close to each other.
-But, we’ve now discovered a patent filed by BMW last year which shows that the company is exploring a manual transmission with 7 or more gears which solves these issues.
-Porsche by the way, also recently released a 7 speed manual in the new 911 … CONTINUED
+But, we’ve now discovered a … CONTINUED

 BMW recently revealed the 2013 7 Series LCI / facelift refresh model [official thread].
 Along with the newly updated looks and technology (the most important of which is the Navigation Pro iDrive system), the US is also set to receive a diesel 7 Series model (according to C&D) sometime next year.

 It will be powered by the same 3.0 liter diesel inline 6-cylinder engine from the X5 xDrive35d.
 Actual output for the 7 Series application isn’t yet known, but the standard configuration of this engine currently produces … CONTINUED